apivideo/api.video-csharp-client/docs/AuthenticationApi.md

 <a name="postauthapikey"></a>
 # **authenticate**
-> AccessToken authenticate (AuthenticatePayload authenticatePayload = null)
+> AccessToken authenticate (AuthenticatePayload authenticatePayload)

 Authenticate